Building safety

 In the aftermath of the Grenfell fire, HM Government commissioned Dame Judith Hackitt FREng to undertake an ‘Independent Review of Building Regulations and Fire Safety.’
 Her review uncovered systemic failings that undermined the safety of people living in high-rise residential buildings across the country.

-The new Building Safety Act (2022) goes some way to providing a legislative framework for addressing the failures identified in the Hackitt Report, yet an integrated and nuanced research approach to underpin its implementation is still underdeveloped.
+The Building Safety Act (2022) goes some way to providing a legislative framework for addressing the failures identified in the Hackitt Report, yet an integrated and nuanced research approach to underpin its implementation is still underdeveloped.

 The urgent need for regulatory ‘reform,’ transformation in central government policy-making in the context of housing and improvement of the Building Regulations are widely accepted as necessary actions following the tragic events leading up to Grenfell.
 Minister Gove’s statement on 28/01/22 reflects this in his assertion that “faulty and ambiguous (guidance and regulations) allowed unscrupulous people to exploit a broken system.”